 |Distribution methods||Deceptive pop-up ads, free software installers (bundling), fake flash player installers.|

-Apps like Live Radio Now are advertised as tools that supposed to provide useful features (like access to popular online radio stations).
-Unfortunately, only a small part of these apps actually operate as they supposed to.
-More often browser hijackers are designed only to help their developers to generate revenue.
-People who use such PUAs and fake search engines risk to experience problems related to privacy, browsing safety or even have their identities stolen.
-A few examples of other apps that are categorized as browser hijackers too: Maps Utility, Quick Local Weather and Mega Music Search.
+Apps such as Live Radio Now are advertised as tools that supposedly provide 'useful features' (access to popular online radio stations).
+Unfortunately, few of these apps operate as promised.
+Browser hijackers are designed only to help developers to generate revenue.
+People who use PUAs and fake search engines could experience problems relating to privacy, browsing safety, or they might even have their identities stolen.
+Some examples of other apps categorized as browser hijackers include Maps Utility, Quick Local Weather, and Mega Music Search.

 How did Live Radio Now install on my computer?

-Sometimes PUAs can be downloaded from websites that are used to promote, distribute them.
-However, most people download and install them through intrusive ads or together with other, usually free programs.
-To be more precise, when PUAs are added to download, installation setups of other software.
-Marketing method that is used to distribute PUAs through various setups is called "bundling".
-It is used with a purpose to trick people into downloading and installing PUAs together with other, desired software.
-As a rule, information about additional downloads or installations is hidden in "Custom", "Advanced" and other similar settings.
-People who download or/and install programs without checking them install not only desired programs, but often unintentionally grant permissions for PUAs to be downloaded and installed too.
-Intrusive ads cause unwanted downloads or installations when they are designed to run certain scripts designed to start download or installation processes.
+PUAs can sometimes be downloaded from websites that are used to promote and distribute them, however, most people download and install them inadvertently through intrusive ads or together with other (usually free) programs.
+PUAs are often added to the download/installation set-ups of other software.
+The marketing method used to distribute PUAs through set-ups is called "bundling".
+It is used to trick people into downloading and installing PUAs with other, regular software.
+Generally, information about these additional downloads/installations is hidden in "Custom", "Advanced" and other similar settings.
+People who download or install programs without checking the settings, often install their regular programs, but also grant permission for PUAs to be downloaded and installed by default.
+Intrusive ads cause unwanted downloads/installations when they run certain scripts designed to start download or installation processes.

 How to avoid installation of potentially unwanted applications?

-We recommend to download software from official and trustworthy websites and not to use third party downloaders, installers, Peer-to-Peer networks, questionable pages and other similar tools or/and sources.
-Download or installation setups that contain "Custom", "Advanced" and other similar settings should be handled properly.
-The aforementioned settings often contain information about additional downloads or installations.
-Any offers to download or install unwanted apps should be dismissed before completing download or installation processes.
-Furthermore, it is known that many intrusive ads, once clicked, redirect users to shady pages.
-It is not recommended to trust advertisements that are displayed on pages related to gambling, adult dating, pornography and other sites of this kind.
-If there are any unwanted or unknown extensions, plug-ins, and add-ons installed on a browser, they should be removed.
-Apps of this type might be the culprit of redirects to shady pages or displayed unwanted ads.
-Additionally, we recommend to uninstall all unwanted programs that are installed on the operating system as well.
+Download software from official and trustworthy websites, and do not use third party downloaders, installers, Peer-to-Peer networks, dubious web pages, or other such tools/sources.
+Download or installation set-ups that contain "Custom", "Advanced" and other similar settings should be handled properly.
+The settings often contain information about additional downloads and installations.
+Dismiss any offers to download/install unwanted apps before completing the procedure.
+Once clicked, many intrusive ads redirect users to dubious web pages.
+Do not trust advertisements that are displayed on sites relating to gambling, adult dating, pornography, and others.
+Check for unwanted or unknown extensions, plug-ins, and add-ons installed on the browser and remove them.
+These apps might be the cause of redirects to dubious web pages or unwanted ads.
+Additionally, remove all unwanted programs that are installed on the operating system.
 If your computer is already infected with Live Radio Now, we recommend running a scan with Spyhunter for Windows to automatically eliminate this browser hijacker.